faisalmemon/ios-crash-dump-analysis-book/markdown/MemoryDiagnostics.md

 We see that the `target` buffer is zeros apart from the first two index positions where it is `0xAA`.
 We see that the `source` memory is always `0xAA`

-If we had not set Malloc Scribble, the target buffer would have got filled with random values.
+If we had not set Malloc Scribble, the target buffer would have been filled with random values.
 In a complex program, such data could be fed to other subsystems affecting the behavior of the program.

-## Zombie Objects
+### Zombie Objects

-The purpose of Zombie Objects is to detect use-after-free bugs in the context of Objective-C NSObjects.
+The purpose of Zombie Objects is to detect use-after-free bugs in the context of Objective-C `NSObject`s.
 Particularly if we have a legacy code base that uses Manual Reference Counting, it can be easy to over release an object.
 This means that messaging through the, now dangling, pointer can have unpredictable effects.

 This setting must only be made on debug builds because the code will no longer release objects.
 Its performance profile is equivalent to leaking every object that should have been deallocated.

-This setting will make deallocated objects to instead become NSZombie objects.
+This setting will make deallocated objects to instead become `NSZombie` objects.
 This means that any method called upon the object will result in a crash.
-It removes unpredictable behavior by guaranteeing a crash each time and over released object is messaged.
-Therefore, it allows us to track the point at which the over released object was messaged.
+Any message sent to an `NSZombie` object results in a crash.
+Therefore, whenever an over-released object is messaged, we are guaranteed a crash.

 Consider the following code in the `icdab_edge` example program.  @icdabgithub